deeratra/CookieClicker-Automation/README.md

 You can customize this by increasing the range.
 I have set it up uptil 1000.
 You can increase it even further.

+Reference
+The code is inspired from the https://www.techwithtim.net/ youtube videos.